 Early years: A short-lived rail line is abandoned.

-Boat for transporting Navy employees, in dry dock on railroad car bed at Dahgren, 1926.
+Boat for transporting Navy employees, in dry dock on railroad car bed at Dahlgren, 1926.

-1942 During World War II, the United States government needs a railroad right-of-way to connect the north-south Richmond, Fredericksburg & Potomac Railroad at Fredericksburg with the Dahlgren Military Facility in King George County, Virginia, located on Route 3 and the Potomac River.
-The rail line is needed to transport material, weapons and personnel for the war effort.
-Consequently, the U.S. government acquires through condemnation a simple corridor from Fredericksburg to Dahlgren and builds the railroad from 1942-1943.
-The corridor has a width of from 100 to 300 feet with a length of approximately 16.7 miles.
+1942 During World War II, the United States government needed a railroad right-of-way to connect the north-south Richmond, Fredericksburg, and Potomac Railroad.
+With the Dahlgren Military Facility in King George County, Virginia, located on Route 3 and the Potomac River, the rail line was needed to transport material, weapons and personnel for the war effort.
+Consequently, the U.S. government acquired through condemnation, a simple corridor from Fredericksburg to Dahlgren and built the railroad during 1942-1943.
+The corridor had a width of about 100 to 300 feet with a length of approximately 16.7 miles.

-1957-1963 After World War II and the Korean War conclude and regional roads improve, the need for the rail line evaporates.
+1957-1963 After World War II and the Korean War concluded and regional roads improved, the need for the rail line evaporated.
 The Dahlgren Branch Line operated until 1957, during which time it was also used as a passenger line.
-The rail line then sits idle and is declared surplus.
+Afterwards, the rail line then sat idle and was declared surplus.

-1965 The U.S. Government offers the Dahlgren Branch for sale by auction and the Richmond, Fredericksburg & Potomac Railroad acquires it.
+1965 The U.S. Government offered the Dahlgren Branch for sale by auction.
+The Richmond, Fredericksburg & Potomac Railroad acquired it.

-1990 The Richmond, Fredericksburg & Potomac Railroad removes most of the rails from an unused King George County segment of the Dahlgren Branch.
+1990 The Richmond, Fredericksburg & Potomac Railroad (RF&P) removed most of the rails from an unused King George County segment of the Dahlgren Branch.

-1993-1994 The local Century 21 Realty office has a contract to sell the land for CSX Inc., the successor to the RF&P Railroad.
-CSX enters into a sales contract with Edwards Grain & Fertilizer, Inc., but the sale falls through.
-After contacting all adjoining property owners, Century 21 holds a meeting and offers to sell the property in its entirety to adjacent property owners.
-Not enough property owners are interested, so the rail corridor property remains on the market.
-The King George County administrator unsuccessful proposes that the King George Board of County Supervisors obtain the railroad property with an ISTEA Grant (Intermodal Surface Transportation Efficiency Act).
+1993-1994 The local Century 21 Realty office had a contract to sell the land for CSX Inc., the successor to the RF&P Railroad.
+CSX entered into a sales contract with Edwards Grain & Fertilizer, Inc., but the sale fell through.
+After contacting all adjoining property owners, Century 21 held a meeting and offered to sell the property in its entirety to the adjacent property owners.
+Not enough property owners were interested, so the rail corridor property remained on the market.
+The King George County administrator unsuccessfully proposed that the King George Board of County Supervisors obtain the railroad property with an ISTEA Grant (Intermodal Surface Transportation Efficiency Act).

-1995-1997 King George resident Joe Williams begins negotiations with CSX Transportation to purchase the abandoned rail line.
-In 1997 Williams obtains a contract for purchase and writes a letter along with Jo Turek, Director of Parks & Recreation, to the King George Board of County Supervisors advising them that Williams is willing to sell the railroad property to the county and that the ISTEA Grant remains a viable means of obtaining the rail corridor for recreational purposes.
-Turek also offers a plan to seek an American Greenways grant.
-The Board of County Supervisors declines to support this proposal.
-Williams completes his purchase of the railroad corridor in December 1997 and continues to promote the property as a county-owned or sponsored trail.
+1995-1997 King George resident Joe Williams began negotiations with CSX Transportation to purchase the abandoned rail line.
+In 1997, Williams obtained a contract for purchase and wrote a letter along with Jo Turek, Director of Parks & Recreation, to the King George Board of County Supervisors.
+In his letter, he advised them that he was willing to sell the railroad property to the county, and that the ISTEA Grant remained a viable means of obtaining the rail corridor for recreational purposes.
+Turek also offered a plan to seek an American Greenways grant for the purposes of obtaining the trail.
+The Board of County Supervisors declined to support the proposal.
+Williams completed his purchase of the railroad corridor in December 1997, and continued to promote the property as a county-owned or sponsored trail.

-1998-1999 David Brickley, a former member of the Virginia House of Delegates representing Prince William County from 1976 to 1998, is appointed by Governor Jim Gilmore to direct the state’s Department of Conservation and Recreation.
-An avid hiker and trails leader, Brickley initiates annual trails and greenway conferences.
-The “Dahlgren Junction Trail” is included on the “Connecting Our Commonwealth” map at the 1999 Governor’s Conference on Greenways & Trails.
+1998-1999 David Brickley, a former member of the Virginia House of Delegates representing Prince William County from 1976 to 1998, was appointed by VA Governor Jim Gilmore to direct the state’s Department of Conservation and Recreation.
+An avid hiker and trails leader, Brickley initiated annual trails and greenway conferences.
+The “Dahlgren Junction Trail” was included on the “Connecting Our Commonwealth” map at the 1999 Governor’s Conference on Greenways & Trails.

-2000 The Virginia Department of Conservation and Recreation is contacted by members of the local King George County Sierra Club to seek the department’s interest in acquiring the corridor for land protection as a rail-trail with a connection to Caledon Natural Area (now Caledon State Park).
-Brickley and DCR staff members visit the property and agree that it could be a significant rail-to-trail project as well as offering wetlands preservation.
-Brickley requires that prior to acquisition by the Commonwealth, a resolution of support would be required from the King George Board of County Supervisors, with no financial cost to King George County.
-The Board of Supervisiors don't issue the approval and the rail corridor remains in private hands.
+2000 The Virginia Department of Conservation and Recreation was contacted by members of the local King George County Sierra Club to gauge the department’s interest in acquiring the corridor for land protection as a rail-trail with a connection to Caledon Natural Area (now Caledon State Park).
+Brickley and DCR staff members visited the property and agreed that it could be a significant rail-to-trail project as well as a wetlands preservation area.
+Brickley required that prior to acquisition by the Commonwealth, a resolution of support would be required from the King George Board of County Supervisors, with no financial cost to King George County.
+The Board of Supervisors did not issue an approval, and the rail corridor remained in private hands.

-2001 The trail is listed in the 2001 updated Virginia Outdoors plan, based on results of the 2000 Virginia Outdoors survey which reveals strong public support for recreational opportunities, especially for trails.
-Williams pursues options for turning the abandoned rail line into a community trail with no success, due in large part to a lack of support from the county’s Board of Supervisors.
-The King George County Planning Commission details preservation of the railroad property for conservation and recreation in its draft comprehensive plan.
-But under pressure from adjacent landowners, all reference to the development of the rail bed is later ordered deleted by the Board of Supervisors.
+2001 The trail was listed in the 2001 updated Virginia Outdoors plan.
+The 2000 Virginia Outdoors survey revealed strong public support for recreational opportunities, especially for trails.
+Williams pursued options for turning the abandoned rail line into a community trail with no success, due in large part to a lack of support from the county’s Board of Supervisors.
+The King George County Planning Commission detailed preservation of the railroad property for conservation and recreation in its draft comprehensive plan.
+But under pressure from adjacent landowners, all reference to the development of the rail bed was later ordered deleted by the Board of Supervisors.

 2002-2003 Brickley steps down as director of the Virginia Department of Conservation and Recreation and is appointed by Governor Mark Warner to serve on the Virginia Board of Conservation and Recreation.
 Brickley enters into private negotiations to purchase the property from Williams and turn it into a rail-trail.
 Delegate Albert Pollard, Jr. introduces HB 1339, authorizing DCR to accept the rail corridor as a gift from the Conservation Fund, which would purchase it from Williams.
 The property is to be developed as a state rails-to trails project and managed by the Department of Conservation and Recreation.
 The bill passes the House of Delegates unanimously and DCR announces the news (“Assembly Transfers Rail Bed”) and plans to integrate the rail trail into the Caledon Natural Area.
 Due to unexpected controversy, Delegate Pollard holds a King George County town hall meeting to hear and respond to concerns voiced by the trail’s neighbors.
 Although HB 1339 was revised, taking into consideration the citizen concerns, the Senate refers the bill back to committee, where it is carried over to the next year and not approved.